playframework/playframework/documentation/manual/Home.md

 should already be on our `$PATH`.
 There are various other methods of installation which can be found [here](https://www.scala-sbt.org/download.html)

-To verify the sbt installation we can simply run;
+To verify the sbt installation we can simply run:

 ```bash
 sbt -version